ucc23/ucc/_clusters/majaess89.md

 UTI_C_lit_desc: Rarely studied
 UTI_C_dup_desc: Unique
 summary: |
     <b>Majaess 89</b> is a poorly populated, dense object of intermediate <a href="/faq#what-is-the-c3-parameter" title="C3 classification" target="_blank">C3 quality</a>.
-Its parallax locates it at a close distance, near the mid-plane.
+Its parallax locates it at a close distance, <a href="#tab_gcpos" onclick="activateTabById(event, 'tab_gcpos', 'gcpos')">near the mid-plane</a>.
 No fundamental parameter values are available for this object.
 It is <u>rarely</u> studied in the literature, with no articles listed in the last 24 years.
 badge_dist: ""
 badge_dist_url: ""
 badge_av: ""